Sasha-c/Sasha_BSE_Portfolio/index.md

 - What has been surprising about the project so far
 - Previous challenges you faced that you overcame
 - What needs to be completed before your final milestone
+- challenges- i struggled a lot with trying to figure out how I shoud apply theAdafruit IMU to my project, Additionally I figured out my flex sensor readings were strange because the ground pin of the flesx sensor was on the same row as the D10 oin of the arduino, and once I moved it it was w0rking. aditoinally, the IMU that I was proignally given was thoight to be not working porperly since hen it was connected to the breadboard and was moving the serial monitor outpits wouldnt change bt hwen I took it out of the breadboard and it was still wired to the arduino it the values started to change.
+I later just used the code frmo the adafruit libraries in the arduino application and I saw proper readings and measurements.
+While this was hapening I was able to get another adafruit and soldered the pins to the IMU properly this time.
+I also used another breadboard to see if there was a faulty connection where I placed the IMU originally, ut that wasnt the case and I ended up keeping the new breadbpard and everything else transfered.
+This created another minor challenge since I didn;t realize the new breadbaord i was given was not completely connection, there was a gap in the middle so it was mor like 2 halves of breadboardss tuck together, but not connected.
+When I ws wireidng and the buzzers werent working it took some time for me to understand that I had to connect the 2 halves to not cram everything on one half of the breadboard.
+While changing the breadboard did not work, it helped me practice wiring and getting better at understanding why certain wires were placed certain ways.

 <img width="810" height="898" alt="image" src="https://github.com/user-attachments/assets/b6ab0986-1bb6-4d4e-bdf8-637e60502044" />
+This is my updated schematic made in Fritzing, which has the actual components I am using unlike Tinkercad.
+Compared to my last schematic, I had to change the positioning of some components on the Fritzing application, but it did not change anything as everything was going to be soldered onto the solderable breadboard.
+This simply helped me beter visualize again how the components would be wired together, and since I had the actual Arduino and Adafruit IMU it helped me.

+*insert picture of finished solderable breadboard*

 # First Milestone